Skip to main content

 fpsCertificateUrl stringThe URL of to the FPS (Fair Play Streaming) Certificate.

 widevineLicenseUrl stringThe URL of the Widevine License.
+Falls back to drmLicenseUrl when not set.

 title stringThe title of the video.